enonic/old-xp-doc/doc/getstarted/index.rst

 Getting Started Guide
 ======================

-So - you thing Enonic XP is cool - and you're looking for the fastest way to get it up and running?
+So - you think Enonic XP is cool - and you're looking for the fastest way to get it up and running?

 **Select ONE of the options below to get going:**